Jean-Claude Van Damme: Personal life

-By the mid-1990s, the stress of the constant filming and promotion of his films, as Van Damme explains, led him to develop a cocaine habit, on which he spent up to $10,000 a week, and consuming up to 10 grams per day by 1996.
+From 1993 to 1996, the stress of the constant filming and promotion of his films, as Van Damme claims, led him to develop a cocaine habit, on which he spent up to $10,000 a week, and consuming up to 10 grams per day by 1996.
 He was arrested for driving under the influence in 1999.
 Attempts at drug rehabilitation were unsuccessful, and he resorted to resolve his addiction via quitting cold turkey and exercise.
 In 1998, he was diagnosed with bipolar disorder.
-In 2011, he discussed the condition on the British reality show Behind Closed Doors, saying, "Sometimes you're gonna like me, and sometimes you're gonna hate me.
+In 2011, he discussed the condition on the British reality show Jean-Claude Van Damme: Behind Closed Doors, saying, "Sometimes you're gonna like me, and sometimes you're gonna hate me.
 But what can I do?
 I'm not perfect ...
 I'm an extreme bipolar, and I'm taking medication for this ...
 When I was young, I was suffering those swing moods.
 In the morning, the sky was blue [when I was] going to school, and to me, the sky was black.
 I was so sad."

-Van Damme has been married five times to four different women.
-Until 1992 he was married to his third wife, bodybuilder Gladys Portugues, with whom he has two children, Kristopher (born 1987) and Bianca Brigitte (born 1990).)
+He has been married five times to four different women.
+From 1989 until 1992 he was married to his third wife, bodybuilder Gladys Portugues, with whom he has two children, Kristopher (b.
+1987) and Bianca Brigitte (b.
+1990).
 He had begun an affair with actress Darcy LaPier, whom he married in February 1994.
-From this marriage, the couple has a son named Nicholas (born 10 October 1995).
+From this marriage, they have a son named Nicholas (b.
+10 October 1995).
 That same year he had an affair with his Street Fighter co-star Kylie Minogue during filming in Thailand.
 LaPier, who was pregnant with their son at the time, did not become aware of the affair until Van Damme publicly admitted it in 2012.

-Van Damme had been in a decade long relationship with Model Alena Kaverina, though still married to Gladys Portugues.
-Kaverina was born in Ukraine; Van Damme visited the country during the Russian invasion of Ukraine to show his support.
+He remarried Portugues in 1999.

+In October 2016, he expressed his support for presidential candidate Donald Trump during the 2016 election.
+Earlier that year in March, he mentioned that the Illuminati including the Rockefellers and Rothschilds might try to stop Trump from winning.

+In December 2022, he visited a clinic in Uzhhorod, Ukraine, and took the opportunity to meet Ukrainian military personnel, declaring "Slava Ukraini" on a local television.
+In a video on Youtube, he justifies this as a message of peace.
+On 16 April 2025, JCVD posted a video on Diana Panchenko's Telegram channel in which he asked Putin to become an ambassador for peace based on love and sport, recalling their first meetings.

+Conservationism

+Outside acting, Van Damme has publicly supported various conservationist causes and animal rights organisations, appearing in a number of PSAs for Animals Australia, and working towards his goal of rallying celebrities and fellow actors in creating sanctuaries for endangered species.
+In 2022, he was appointed as Democratic Republic of the Congo Ambassador On Environment, with the role of enhancing the protection of forests as well as local fauna and flora.